imhotepper/polymer_ing/_slides/Slides. 3. Creating Elements/creating-elements.md

 </script>
 ```

-Statically created instance nodes only!
+* Statically created instance nodes only!
+* Even nested elements can be queried

 ---
 ### Automatic Node Finding